cryptodotis/crypto.is-docs/md/guides/setup-a-mixminion-server.md

 * Use your favourite Editor to configure ~/etc/mixminiond.conf
 * If you have a mixminion user, and want to keep all of mixminions data in it's home, make a spool directory: `$ mkdir ~/spool; chmod 0700 ~/spool`
 * When done, start your mixminion: `$ mixminiond start`.
-On first start, it will generate it's keyset.
+On first start, it will generate its keyset.
 Your server description file will be on $spooldir/keys/key_0001/ServerDesc.